mayteEspi/mall/README.md

 Project Description:

-1.This porject is a multi-module project
+1. This porject is a multi-module project

-2.I did another test two years ago, at that I used a file to write the data, for this reason I prefer to choose another option.
+2. I did another test two years ago, at that I used a file to write the data, for this reason I prefer to choose another option.

-3.I use Spring Boot but I not been using @autowired, becaouse declaring beans has this advanges:
+3. I use Spring Boot but I not been using @autowired, becaouse declaring beans has this advanges:

   I.promotes / facilitates field injection instead of builder / setter, which makes testing difficult